Browse by Medical Category

-We also provide comprehensive in-patient consultative services at Massachusetts General Hospital, Massachusetts Eye and Ear Infirmary, and Spaulding Rehabilitation Hospital.
-Consultations range from acid-base, water and electrolyte abnormalities to acute/chronic renal failure.
+At the Mass General Renal Associates, our goal is to provide a wide range of comprehensive and high quality services to patients with kidney disease and hypertension.
+We also provide comprehensive inpatient consultative services at Massachusetts General Hospital, Massachusetts Eye and Ear, and Spaulding Rehabilitation Hospital.
+Consultations range from acid-base, water and electrolyte abnormalities to glomerular diseases, vasculitis, polycystic kidney disease, hypertension, kidney stones, and acute and chronic renal failure.

 The links below provide more information about the conditions and diseases that might be treated within this program.

 Analgesic nephropathy is a chronic kidney disease that gradually leads to end-stage renal disease and the need for permanent dialysis or a kidney transplant.

 There are many types of anemias that require clinical care by a physician or other healthcare professional.
 Listed in the directory below are some, for which we have provided a brief overview.

 Diabetes insipidus is a condition that results from insufficient production of the antidiuretic hormone (ADH), a hormone that helps the kidneys and body conserve the correct amount of water.

 Nephropathy is the deterioration of the kidneys.
 The final stage of nephropathy is called end-stage renal disease, or ESRD.